-The topics are divided into Architecture and System level Embedded System subjects.
-Architecture deals with processor design and memory complexity, e.g., caches, pipeline, instructions, etc. The System-level covers more general areas of embedded, e.g., power management, critical systems, co-design, etc. Finally, there is a futures discussion that looks at what happens next in Embedded Systems.
+At a high level, the course divides into Architecture and System level.
+Architecture deals with processor design and memory complexity, e.g., caches, pipeline, instructions, etc. The System-level covers more general areas of embedded, e.g., power management, critical systems, co-design, etc. Finally, a future discussion looks at what happens next in Embedded Systems.

-As well as revisit the scientific method & causality as it pertains to Embedded Systems.
+We will discuss the Scientific Method & Causality as it pertains to Embedded Systems.

-3 Course structure
+5 Course structure